Skip to main content

 1OPENCLAW_LIVE_<PROVIDER>_KEYSingle override, useful in CI

-2<PROVIDER>_API_KEYSComma-separated list for rotation
+2<PROVIDER>_API_KEYSComma- or semicolon-separated list for rotation

 3<PROVIDER>_API_KEYStandard single key